LeonardoPeralta/pfwtfp-breaking-down-large-problems-with-subroutines-dry/README.md

 ## Introduction

 In the following code, we perform a similar task multiple times.
-When we find ourselves writing the same code over and over multiple times, we can "name" that behavior by putting the code into a subroutine.
+We repeat ourselves.
+When we do this, we increase the chance that we'll make a subtle error in one of the repetitions.
+When developers see repeated behavior in code, they "name" that behavior by putting the code into a subroutine.

-Doing so makes that repeated code:
+This pattern has a fun abbreviation: Don't Repeat Yourself (DRY).

+"DRY" code is:

 * **Easier to fix**: if it's broken for one it's broken for all; if it's fixed for one, it fixes all
 * **More visible**: Naming processes is important and subroutines help you understand what's important to your code.
 Naming things is a powerful magical act.
-* **Less Distracting**: Parent code that uses the subroutine won't have its purpose muddled
+* **Less Distracting**: Parent code that uses the subroutine won't have its purpose muddled by repeated and similar bits of action

 We'll see all these benefits as we "DRY out" some sandwich-making code.